Without a doubt, the rowhouse at 1106 Dayton Street, Cincinnati, Ohio, shows off the grandeur of the Second Empire architectural style.

 Firstly, the limestone facade evokes both elegance and durability.
 Secondly, tall windows with ornate hoods draw the eyes upward.
 Thirdly, a well-designed mansard roof rewards the viewer with its aesthetics.

 And lastly, there is no doubt where the entrance is located.
 It sits prominently poised, welcoming visitors up and above the street’s every day activities.

-As the name implies, the Second Empire architectural style, also called the French Second Empire style or mansard style, began in France during the reign of Napoleon III, 1852-1870.
-Napoleon III had much of Paris rebuilt with wide avenues and monumental buildings.
-Earlier medieval alleys and structures were replaced—another example of the constant push and pull to modernize historic buildings and communities no matter what the year.
+During his reign, Napoleon III had much of Paris rebuilt.
+Wide avenues and monumental buildings replaced earlier medieval alleys and structures…Yet another example of the constant push and pull to modernize historic communities no matter what the year!

 Under their distinctive roofs, Second Empire homes have much in common with other Victorian-era styles.
-In particular, the style is very similar to Italianate in its use of overhanging eaves with decorative brackets, and ornate door and window hoods.
+In particular, the style is very close to Italianate with its overhanging eaves, decorative brackets, and ornate door and window hoods.

-Architecturally, 1106 Dayton Street brings something a little special to the overall historic feeling and setting found when you stroll through the Dayton Street Historic District.
+Architecturally, 1106 Dayton Street–with its fine limestone façade–brings something a little special to the historic feeling you get when you stroll through the district.
 Son bon d’avoir un peu français autour, n’est pas?